 Make a short list of ‘non-negotiables’ for the season

-I encourage you to start now by making two separate lists—make a cozy drink, sit down with your spouse, partner or family and create your lists together.
+Take 15 minutes to make a cozy drink, sit down with your spouse, partner or family and create your lists together.
+Make 2 separate lists.

 - A *very* short list of ‘non-negotiables’

 - A list of ‘wishes’

 Your non-negotiable list should be the things you absolutely NEED + WANT to get done.
 Think of these items as if all else failed you would still be “successful” and content.
 Your list does not need to be what society or Pinterest says it has to be…in fact, there have been years where I very intentionally did not send Christmas cards or even purchase gifts.